-The commonly used and highly effective customer success approach for early stage startup companies remains the high-touch model, in which every customer enjoys dedicated attention from their assigned customer success manager, throughout the their customer journey.
+The commonly used and highly effective customer success approach for early-stage startup companies remains the high-touch model, in which every customer enjoys dedicated attention from their assigned customer success manager, throughout their customer journey.
 However, as startups grow into larger companies with more customers, the white-glove service becomes unsustainable, posing the challenge of maintaining optimum customer experience while scaling the customer success team.

-The process of scaling customer success usually includes optimizing the CSM ratio to accomplish more with less through better customer segmentation, technology based automation, or one-to-many program.
+The process of scaling customer success usually includes optimizing the CSM ratio to accomplish more with less through better customer segmentation, technology-based automation, or a one-to-many program.
 Scaling the customer success practice entails consistency of processes and reducing low-level activities to specialized roles or creating specialized roles to ensure the ‘high touch’ team can be more proactive.

 Customer Success Training Plan

-No doubt, customer training improves customer success and can greatly reduce churn by increasing user adoption and supporting a successful onboarding.
-Increasing perceived value during customer training will typically result in account expansion for existing customers and improve user adoption for new features.
+No doubt, customer training improves customer success and can greatly reduce churn by increasing user adoption and supporting successful onboarding.
+Increasing perceived value during customer training will typically result in account expansion for existing customers and improve user adoption of new features.

 On-site Training or Online Training?

-In addition, an onsite training delivered by the customer success manager, cannot always cover a deep drive review of all features and advance modules.
-For a high growth company with a growing customer base, the solution to scaling customer education might a calculated blend of on-site and online training for different account segments or customer stakeholder roles.
+In addition, onsite training delivered by the customer success manager, cannot always cover an in-depth drive review of all features and advanced modules.
+For a high-growth company with a growing customer base, the solution to scaling customer education might be a calculated blend of on-site and online training for different account segments or customer stakeholder roles.

 In fact, most customers want to do more within your product and learn how to do so at their own pace.
-Providing them better control over their own adoption journey, enables your customers to scale their ability to adopt your product efficiently.
+Providing them better control over their adoption journey, enables your customers to scale their ability to adapt your product efficiently.

-In a B2B2C model or when dealing with large enterprise accounts, a customer success manager would be typically be responsible for ensuring that a highly large number of end users adopt the software solution.
+In a B2B2C model or when dealing with large enterprise accounts, a customer success manager would typically be responsible for ensuring that a highly large number of end-users adopt the software solution.
 The number of new users due to employee attrition or new hires is ever a challenge.